What to wear in New Zealand: Packing for every season

 We rarely dress up, unless you work in an office or are heading out for a fancy lunch on Ponsonby Road in Auckland.

 This is great news for visitors, as you can keep your packing list to a minimum, with lots of practical, multi-functional clothing.
+You can wear the same clothes on a hike, and out to dinner.

 I spent all of March and most of April 2024 road tripping around both the North and South Islands, and the clothing items I wore the most were comfy yoga pants, a cosy fleece, a long-sleeved merino t-shirt, and my Birkenstocks.